Ontario Power Generation: Commercial operations in Pickering

-Alternative energy
+Renewable energy

-OPG has made some investments in alternative electricity generation.
+OPG has made some investments in renewable electricity generation.

 By 2014, OPG had stopped burning coal to generate electricity.
 Thermal electricity-generating stations were traditionally coal-fired, creating problems caused by pollution.
 While the Nanticoke Generating Station, on Lake Erie in Haldimand County, Ontario, and the Lambton Generating Station were shut down, OPG did convert two other coal-fuelled power plants.
 Atikokan Generating Station in Atikokan, Ontario, was converted in 2012 to burning steam-treated wood pellets or "biomass" as OPG refers to it.
 "Biomass wood pellets are a sustainable fuel recognized as beneficial to climate change mitigation, as identified in the Biomass Sustainability Analysis Report by the Pembina Institute", according to OPG.
 The company says that this generating station is "North America's largest 100 per cent biomass-fuelled power plant".
 Thunder Bay Generating Station in Thunder Bay, Ontario, was converted to using "advanced" biomass in 2014.
-"It is a solid biomass fuel ... has higher energy density and is hydrophobic (repels water) allowing it withstand the elements while being stored outside," according to OPG.
+"It is a solid biomass fuel ... has higher energy density and is hydrophobic (repels water) allowing it to withstand the elements while being stored outside," according to OPG.